semilleroCV/BreastCATT/README.md

 ## Acknowledgements

-We thank the researchers who provided the DMR-IR dataset and the HuggingFace team for their transformers library.
+We thank the researchers who provided the DMR-IR and Breast Thermography datasets and the HuggingFace team for their transformers library.
 Special recognition to the MAE authors for pre-trained vision transformer weights.

 ## License